grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/_index.md

 Each contact point integration has its own configuration options and setup process.
 In most cases, this involves providing an API key or a Webhook URL.

-Once configured, you can use integrations as part of your contact points to receive notifications whenever your alert changes its state.
-In this section, we'll cover the basic steps to configure your integrations, so you can start receiving real-time alerts and stay on top of your monitoring data.
+After you have configured an integration, you can use it as part of your contact points to receive notifications whenever your alert changes its state.
+The following section covers the basic steps to configure your integrations, so you can start receiving real-time alerts and stay on top of your monitoring data.

 ## List of supported integrations